-Tom Rhodes is a world traveling comedian.
+Tom Rhodes is a world traveling comedian who is now celebrating his 30th year as a stand up comedian.
 The New York Times describes him as “A mostly natural intellect with a knack for reporting the harsh realities of life with a dark and absurdly optimistic cynicism.”

 An adventurer forging his own path, Rhodes has built a career that not only includes stand-up specials, a sitcom, a travel show, a late night talk show, numerous live CD’s & DVD’s, his critically acclaimed podcast Tom Rhodes Radio, as well as being a travel writer for the Huffington Post.

-Fresh from releasing his new hour special Light Sweet Crude on Netflix and Rhodes has had a long raucous career covering every corner of the globe.
+Fresh from releasing his new hour special Light Sweet Crude on Netflix Rhodes has had a long raucous career covering every corner of the globe.
+His latest TV recording on Comedy Central Comedy Underground with Dave Attell will be airing in 2014.
 In 2012 Rhodes was featured in the Showtime stand-up series, Live From Amsterdam (2012).
 His three half hour stand-up specials include two Comedy Central Presents… (2009 & 2001) and Raw, recorded in Stockholm for Swedish television (2009).
 He had his own sitcom television show on NBC called Mr. Rhodes (1996 – 1997), his own Late Night Talk show on Dutch television Kevin Masters starring Tom Rhodes (2002 – 2003), and traveled the world as a TV presenter on the Dutch travel program Yorin Travel (2004).

 Tom Rhodes was born in Washington DC on January 14th, 1967.